barraudf/GoodCalculator/README.md

-# SatisfactoryTools
+# Good Calculator
-Satisfactory Tools for planning and building the perfect base.
+Good Calculator for planning and building the perfect production line.

 ## Requirements
 - node.js